Last update: Feb. 16, 2021

 Intravitreal administration is used in macular degeneration due to choroidal neovascularization.

-It is excreted in breastmilk in clinically insignificant amounts (McFarland 2015, Ehlken 2012) and no problems have been observed in infants whose mothers had been given it (Mc Farland 2015, Tarantola 2010).
+It is excreted in breastmilk in clinically insignificant amounts, with undetectable levels (McFarland 2015, Ehlken 2012) and no problems have been observed in infants whose mothers had been given it (Mc Farland 2015, Tarantola 2010).

 Intravitreal administration: the small dose and the minimal transfer to blood from the vitreous humor as well as there being no detected levels in breastmilk or side effects in infants make this type of administration safe during breastfeeding.